|Item||Loan Period (Days)||Limit|

 Most materials may be borrowed for 14 days.
-Video games and most DVDs may be borrowed for 7 days.
-DVD sets containing four or more discs may be borrowed for 14 days.
 The number of items you may borrow at any one time is limited according to the type of material.
 See loan table above.

 St. Louis County Library is not responsible if audiovisual equipment is damaged while using library materials.